How to Shade Alternate Rows in Excel?

 The first method we are going to use is conditional formatting without using the helper column.
 Follow the below steps to shade every alternate row in excel.

-Step 6: Now it will open up the format cells window.
-From this window choose the tab “FILL” and choose the colour as per your wish.
+- Step 6: Now it will open up the format cells window.
+From this window choose the tab “FILL” and choose the color as per your wish.

 If you are wondering how this has been done then say thanks to the formula we have put in i.e. =MOD(ROW(),2)=1